In practice: product page, catalogue and components

 - examples: “this is how you use it” (join, typical patterns, pitfalls)

-Note that this is not “lots of documentation”.
-It is friction removal: Find, understand, get access.
+This is not “lots of documentation”.
+It is friction removal: find → understand → get access.

 Component: when it is engine room (but still needs to be tidy)